tagnja/blog/source/draft/mysql-optimization-3-optimizing-query.md

 In theory, MySQL will execute some queries almost identically.
 In reality, measuring is the only way to tell which approach is really faster.

 There are some advice on how to optimize certain kinds of queries.
 Most of the advice is version-dependent, and it might not hold for future versions of MySQL.

+**Efficiency of Queries**

+covering index columns query > fetch rows of table file refer by index > using in-memory internal temporary table > table scan > filesort

+## Others

+**Internal Temporary Table**

+In some cases, the server creates internal temporary tables while processing statement.
+To determine whether a statement requires a temporary table, use [`EXPLAIN`](https://docs.oracle.com/cd/E17952_01/mysql-8.0-en/explain.html) and check the `Extra` column to see whether it says `Using temporary`

+- Evaluation of UNION statements, when UNION DISTINCT, or have a global ORDER BY clause.
+- Evaluation of derived tables.
+- Evaluation of common table expressions (WITH)
+- Evaluation of statements that contain an ORDER BY clause and a different GROUP BY clause, or for which the ORDER BY or GROUP BY contains columns from tables other than the first table in the join queue.
+- Evaluation of subquery has no indexes.
+- Evaluation of DISTINCT combined with ORDER BY may require a temporary table.
+- For queries that use the SQL_SMALL_RESULT modifier, MySQL uses an in-memory temporary table, unless the query also contains elements that require on-disk storage.
+- To evaluate INSERT ...
+SELECT statements that select from and insert into the same table.
+- Evaluation of multiple-table UPDATE statements.
+- Evaluation of window functions uses temporary tables as necessary.

+Some query conditions prevent the use of an in-memory temporary table, in which case the server uses an on-disk table instead:

+- Presence of a BLOB or TEXT column in the table.
+- Presence of any string column with a maximum length larger than 512 bytes or characters in SELECT.
+- The SHOW COLUMNS and DESCRIBE statements use BLOB as the type for some columns.

 ## References